JonathanMEdwards/subtext10/doc/language.md

 An `accumulate` block must define two input items.
 The block will be executed repeatedly, like a `for-all`, feeding items from the input array into the first input item.
 The first item (named `item` in this example) must be an input referencing the template value with `[]`.
 The second input (`sum`) acts as an accumulator.
 On the first call it defaults to the defined value (0).
 On the second and subsequent calls, `sum` becomes the result of the previous call.
 This example is equivalent to the built-in `sum()` function that sums an array of numbers.
 An `accumulate` is  like a conventional _fold_ function, except that the accumulator value is defaulted in the definition instead of being supplied explicitly by the caller (though that is still possible, for example `sum(100)` starts the accumulator at 100).

 > If an item is rejected, should it be skipped, or stop the accumulation?

-### TODO: Queries

-A _query_ is a formula that calculates an array from one or more other other arrays.
-This includes the `for-all` and `such-that` functions.
-Queries get more powerful when they operate on multiple tables.
-Subtext does this by _nesting_, unlike relational databases, which use _joins_.

 ### Tracked arrays